nikolamilosevic86/verifAI/README.md

 ## Using our APP

-You can use our app [here] (https://app.verifai-project.com).
+You can use our app [here](https://app.verifai-project.com).
 You need to create a free account by clicking on Join now.

 ## Collaborators and contributions